jeevajoy/CiviCRM-Direct-Debit-Extension/ReadMe.md

 Now you will be able to see new menu item 'Direct Debit' and four options under it.

 1. Create Authorisation File
 2. Process DD
-3. DD - Letter Template
-4. DD - Batch Report
+3. DD - Batch Report